jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    sudo apt update && sudo apt install -y jellyfin-ffmpeg6
    ```

 3. Make sure at least one `renderD*` device exists in `/dev/dri`.
-Otherwise upgrade your kernel or enable the iGPU in the BIOS.
+Otherwise, upgrade your kernel or enable the iGPU in the BIOS.

    :::note